jonas080301/mystudy/README.md

 # mystudy
-Personal repository for all projects created during my "Comercial Information Technology"-Bachelor.
+Personal repository for all projects created during my "Comercial Information Technology" bachelors deegree at the "International-University (IU)".

+# Java
+Here you can find some basic Java practises.